How Google Photos joined the billion-user club

 — Google Photos (@googlephotos) May 28, 2015

 During Google’s I/O keynote on May 28, Sabharwal and Lieb appeared onstage to introduce Google Photos, snapping a selfie of themselves to show off what you could do with the service.
-News coverage and first-look reviews were uniformly positive and sometimes even giddy—not always the case with for a new Google offering—with various outlets calling the app “magical“, “brilliant,” and “essential.”
+News coverage and first-look reviews were uniformly positive and sometimes even giddy—not always the case for a new Google offering—with various outlets calling the app “magical“, “brilliant,” and “essential.”

 More important, consumers embraced Google Photos at the sort of scale the company craves.
 In its five months, it racked up 100 million monthly users.
 For the app’s first anniversary, Google announced the headcount had reached 200 million.
 A year after that, it was at half a billion.